rmuit/sharpspring-restapi/README.md

 $client = new CurlClient(['account_id' => ..., 'secret_key' => ...);
 $api = new Connection($client);

-// Get all leads updated after a certain time (notation in UTC).
+// Get all leads updated after a certain time (notation in 'local' timezone,
+// though there is no formal definition of what 'local' entails).
 $leads = $api->getLeadsDateRange('2017-01-15 10:00:00');
 ```